Floral extravaganza at the Darling Flower Festival

 Taking off along the dusty, rampage path and, over a railway track, the flower spree adventure is beginning.

-Orange, white, purple and yellow spots all showing off their newly colour variations.
+Orange, white, purple and yellow spots all showing off their new colour variations.

 But the sun made us thirsty and surprisingly hungry too.